Spinoza’s Physical Theory

-One impulse to read teleology out of the conatus principle and to regard both as fundamentally irrelevant to Spinoza's physical theory is that the latter's first explicit appearance in part III of the Ethics comes long after Spinoza presents his accounts of extended nature and the basic mechanics of modes thereof, indeed in a way that makes it very hard to see how any teleology could be involved at all.
+One ground for reading teleology out of the conatus principle and for regarding both teleology and that principle as fundamentally irrelevant to Spinoza's physical theory is that the latter's first explicit appearance in part III of the Ethics comes long after Spinoza presents his accounts of extended nature and the basic mechanics of modes thereof, indeed in a way that makes it very hard to see how any teleology could be involved at all.
 Ip28 denies that any singular thing can be determined to exist or to produce an effect unless it has been so determined by a prior finite cause, ad infinitum.
 The use made of Ip28 in IIp9 suggests that Spinoza intends Ip28 to articulate not just a necessary condition on modal existence and determination, but the exclusive means by which finite modes are brought to existence and determined to have any particular effects.
 This seems to allow no room for action of bodies in their own right, no residual space for any contribution to the motions of bodies of the active striving of the moving bodies themselves.
 Moreover, Spinoza expressly denies that nature is a teleological system, and claims that final causal/teleological explanations “turns nature completely upside down.
 For what is really a cause it considers as an effect, and conversely, what is an effect it considers as a cause” (Appendix, I).

-In this light, he problem from the standpoint of the metaphysics of Extension — the basis of physical theory—is to explain why the specific configuration of a given existing mode makes any contribution at all to the determinations that result from the operation of external modal causes.
+In this light, the problem from the standpoint of the metaphysics of Extension — the basis of physical theory—is to explain why the specific configuration of a given existing mode makes any contribution at all to the determinations that result from the operation of external modal causes.
 It would be rash to read Ip28 in such a way that the causal powers of a body owe everything to the contributions of extrinsic causes, and nothing to the intrinsic nature of the body itself.
 Spinoza says in IIp13s A1 that “all modes by which a body is affected by another body follow both from the nature of the body affected and at the same time the nature of the affecting body, so that … different bodies may be moved differently by one and the same body.”
 (This is a key point in Spinoza's account of corporeal imagination, mental representation and the first kind of knowledge, offered at IIp17–41.)
 So the nature of an affected body makes a difference to the way it is affected extrinsically.
 This is not surprising.
 But then what explains why a body's nature makes a contribution to the way extrinsic influences determine it?
 As we saw in the previous sections, some answer to this question is required to make sense of the PLMM, and hence of all of the collision laws.
-The notion, shared by the teleological reading of conatus and the active reading of Spinozistic inertia, that it is in the nature of bodies actively to strive of their own power would seem to help.
+The notion, shared by the teleological reading of conatus and the active reading of Spinozistic inertia, that it is in the nature of bodies actively to strive of their own power, would seem to help.
 But is it Spinozistic?
+At a minimum, any articulation of this notion must be free from illicit teleology.
+Carriero (2017) suggests a non-teleological reading of the conatus doctrine that seems suitable.
+On his view, conatus should be understood as an expression of the idea that it is constitutive of their finite individuality that individuals maximize their being.
+“Dynamic constructions do tend to maximize their being.
+But this is not because their reality is their end or good; it is an artifact of their stability as real individuals in the plenum” (152).
+But what accounts for this stability?
 We require a more probing examination into Spinoza's conception of the nature of individual bodies.

 As noted above, Spinoza accepts the basic Cartesian view that physical things are res extensa—extended things.
 However, whereas Descartes held that distinct bodies are distinct extended substances, Spinoza famously holds that there is but one substance—God or nature—and that distinct bodies are merely modes of this one substance, considered as extended.
 Spinoza's substance monism is in part motivated by inadequacies in the Cartesian view.
 Descartes officially defines substance in terms of independence: a substance is that whose existence depends upon no other thing.
 But only God satisfies this definition, all other beings depending on God for their existence.
 So Descartes also allows for finite substances—minds and bodies—that are dependent only upon God.
 But it is only in an equivocal sense that both God and created, finite bodies and minds are substances.
 Spinoza will have none of this.
 For him, independence is the sine qua non of substance, and nothing that is not its own cause — nothing whose existence is not of its essence—is independent.
 Hence nothing finite and created is substantial.
 Further, since everything is either in itself or in another (Ia1), finite things like bodies are in substance, that is, they are in some way features of the one substance.